Riemannian optimization for non-centered mixture of scaled Gaussian distributions: Supplementary Material: Riemannian optimization for a non-centered mixture of scaled Gaussian distributions Antoine Collas, Arnaud Breloy, Chengfang Ren, Guillaume Ginolhac, Jean-Philippe Ovarlez

 Let $\theta \in \Mmsg$, $\xi \in T_\theta\Mmsg$ and $t \in [0, t_{max}[$ where $t_{max}$ is to be defined.
 We denote $r(t) = R(t\xi)$ where $R$ is defined in Proposition~\ref{prop:retr}, \emph{i.e.}

 where $\forall \bx \in \RPosVec$, $N$ is defined as $N(\bx) = \left(\prod_{i=1}^n x_i \right)^{-1/n} \bx$.

-The objective is to prove that $r$ is a second order retraction on $\Mmsg$.
-The different properties of the Definition of a second order retraction are verified in the following; see~\cite[Ch.
-4 and 5]{AMS08} for a complete Definition.
+The objective is to prove that $r$ is a second-order retraction on $\Mmsg$.
+The different properties of the definition of a second-order retraction are verified in the following; see~\cite[Ch.
+4 and 5]{AMS08} for a complete definition.

 First of all, we define $t_{max}$ such that $r$ is a valid retraction.
 Indeed, $r$ must respect some constraints of positivity,

 where for $\bA \in \Sym$, $\bA \succ \0$ means $\bA$ is positive definite and for $\bx \in \R^n$, $\bx > \0$ means the components of $\bx$ are strictly positive.
 Of course,~\eqref{eq:retr_sigma_cond}~and~\eqref{eq:retr_tau_cond} are not necessarily respected depending on the value of $t$.
 To define the value of $t_{max}$ such that \eqref{eq:retr_sigma_cond} and \eqref{eq:retr_tau_cond} are respected, we begin by studying the eigenvalues of the left side of~\eqref{eq:retr_sigma_cond}.
 To do so, let $\lambda^-(\bA)$ be the smallest eigenvalue of $\bA$ and $\bSigma(t)$ be the left side of~\eqref{eq:retr_sigma_cond}.
 Thus, we get that